Gerald1614/weather-ui2/README.md

 The Project is a mix of technologies to provide on a screen information collected by weather sensors and data coming from public API.
 Because there was space left on the screen and it brings a nice touch, I added a slideshow of pictures located on a USB stick.

 ## Technologies used
 The idea here was to bring modularity not only in the way software is built ( so we can easily add new features) but also in order to be able to bring more devices to cover additional rooms or possibilities.
 I thus decided to build a back-end with Node JS on a raspberry pi 3 Model B communicating with a raspberry pi zero connected to sensors.
-I am using MQTT as a Message Queue to send data received from sensors to the backend and Socket.io to update the information presented to the user Interface. in fact, the raspberry pi zero has two roles has in addition to collect data form sensor and ship them to the back end, it also receive from the backend the presentation layer built on vueJS and served to the browser of the RPi Zero where the screen is also connected.
+I am using MQTT as a Message Queue to send data received from sensors to the backend and Socket.io to update the information presented to the user Interface. in fact, the raspberry pi zero has two roles has in addition to collect data from sensor and ship them to the back end, it also receive from the backend the presentation layer built on vueJS and served to the browser of the RPi Zero where the screen is also connected.

 ## diagram of the solution
 ![diagram](/diagram-weather.jpg)